vy/hrrs/README.md

   in a regular `POST` request and is not subject to any maximum recordable payload size limits.

+<a name="security"></a>

+# Security policy

+If you have encountered an unlisted security vulnerability or other unexpected behaviour that has security impact, please report them privately to the [volkan@yazi.ci](mailto:volkan@yazi.ci) email address.

 <a name="license"></a>

 # License